jinghuazhao/INF/tryggve.md

 ```
 The rather imtimidating compiler flags are derived from `mpiicc -show` as with initial pass requested for libfabric.so.1, and the idea is to get around check for icc which does not exist on the system.
 To faciliate compiling, [gap.sh](tryggve/gap.sh) contains these lines for use.

+To take advantage of the `circos.mhtplot` function, package gap.datasets is also made available.

 ### R/QCGWAS

 The version contains fix to the use of HapMap reference as in software-notes above.
 The HapMap data as with code from the packages's quick guide is /data/jinhua/data/QCGWAS.